 It is important for you to only strip wash if it is needed - strip washing too often may alter the lifetime of your nappy.
 If you are washing your nappies properly throughout your regular/daily washing routine Strip Washing shouldn't be necessary very often if at all.
-Remember to use a liner with all barrier creams and avoid the use of fabric softeners etc. These create build up in you nappies which alters their absorbency and may cause other issues such as rashes.
+Remember to use a liner with all barrier creams and avoid the use of fabric softeners etc. These create build up in your nappies which alters their absorbency and may cause other issues such as rashes.

 Bottom creams/Nappy Balms//Barrier Creams

-Barrier creams and nappy balms are usually oil or fat based.
-Even some natural oils that some parents use like Coconut oil, will build up in the nappy.
-Build up is often more noticeable if you always wash with cold water.
+Barrier creams and nappy balms are usually oil or fat-based.
+Even some natural oils that some parents use like coconut oil, will build up in the nappy.
+Build-up is often more noticeable if you always wash with cold water.
 This is because oils and fats can't break down in a cold wash.
-A hot (check your brand's washing tips but generally this needs to be below 60Degrees) wash occasionally can help to break down some of this build up.
+A hot (check your brand's washing tips but generally this needs to be at 60 degrees) wash occasionally can help to break down some of this build-up.

 When using cream/oils on your baby's skin it is a good idea to regularly wash on a warm cycle.
-This helps to prevent oils and creams building up in the nappy fabrics.
+This helps to prevent oils and creams from building up in the nappy fabrics.

-There are some simple tests to see if you have build up in your nappy.
+There are some simple tests to see if you have build-up in your nappy.

-For pocket nappies, hold the cover under a dripping tap (with the water dripping onto the inner lining where your baby pee's)
+For pocket nappies, hold the cover under a dripping tap (with the water dripping onto the inner lining where your baby pees)

 For inserts/absorbent layers.
 Try holding that under a dripping tap.
-You will know if you have build up If the water beads on the top of the fabric and does not get absorbed.
+You will know if you have build-up If the water beads on the top of the fabric and does not get absorbed.

-It is important to realise that if the pocket nappy cover has build up it will effect the moisture getting through to the absorbent inserts and may cause you to have leaks and other problems.
+It is important to realise that if the pocket nappy cover has build up it will affect the moisture getting through to the absorbent inserts and may cause you to have leaks and other problems.

 Washing - Fabric Softeners